dbos-inc/dbos-docs/docs/api-reference/decorators.md

 The `executeLocally` config field can be used to control where the logic of a stored procedure is executed.
 By default, stored procedures functions are executed by invoking the generated stored procedure that has been deployed to the database.
-However, for debugging scenarios, it can be helpful to step thru the procedure's logic like you can with the rest of your application code.
+However, for debugging scenarios, it can be helpful to step through the procedure's logic like you can with the rest of your application code.
-When `executeLocally` is set to true, the stored procedure function gets executed locally, similar to transaction functions.
+When `executeLocally` is set to true, the stored procedure function gets executed locally on the application server, similar to transaction functions.

 :::info
 The `executeLocally` field can be changed without redeploying the application with the [DBOS Compiler](dbos-compiler.md).